Highlights of the Program

 Islay Subsurface & Engineering

-• Explaining how through-tubing logging enables detailed well assessments without full workover operations or rig interventions
+• Tracing how through-tubing logging enables detailed well assessments without full workover operations or rig interventions

 • Underscoring LithoSeal’s natural barrier prediction for safe, targeted wellbore isolation in complex abandonment scenarios

-• Reviewing a case study where the combined solution delivered $150 million in abandonment cost savings for the operator
+• Dissecting a case study where the combined solution delivered $150 million in abandonment cost savings for the operator

 Q&A SESSION ON ADVANCED TECHNOLOGIES AND INNOVATIVE METHODS FOR WELL DECOMMISSIONING